nt246/NTRES6940-data-science/analysis/lesson14-for-loops.md

 <br>

 ## Announcements
-* Homework 6 due tonight
+* Homework 6 due tonight.
+The final homework will be posted later today and will be due next Monday (Nov 9).
+We realize that the election makes this week very unusual, so let us know if you need special accommodations.

 <br>